expo/fyi/first-android-submission.md

 [<img src="./assets/first-android-submission/07-google-app-signing.png" width="800" />](./assets/first-android-submission/07-google-app-signing.png)

-8. **Create .aab file** You can generate an `.aab` file and download it from https://expo.dev

-9. Click **BROWSE FILES** and choose the `.aab` file from your computer to upload the archive.
+8. Click **BROWSE FILES** and choose the `.aab` file from your computer to upload the archive.
+If you haven't created your build yet, [you can do this with `eas build`](https://docs.expo.dev/build/introduction/).

 [<img src="./assets/first-android-submission/08-upload-apk.png" width="800" />](./assets/first-android-submission/08-upload-apk.png)

-10. Once the upload completes, you'll see the archive type along with the **Version code**.
+9. Once the upload completes, you'll see the archive type along with the **Version code**.
 The **Version code** is used to identify your app's releases.
 Each new release needs to have a unique **Version code**.
 If you're using the Expo Managed Workflow you can set this value in `app.json` - `expo.android.versionCode`.

 [<img src="./assets/first-android-submission/09-uploaded-apk.png" width="800" />](./assets/first-android-submission/09-uploaded-apk.png)

-11. You'll need to fill the **Release name** input and click on the button **Review release**.
+10. You'll need to fill the **Release name** input and click on the button **Review release**.

 [<img src="./assets/first-android-submission/10-submitting-release.png" width="800" />](./assets/first-android-submission/10-submitting-release.png)